TanStack/query/docs/src/pages/reference/useQuery.md

   - If set, the component will only re-render if any of the listed properties change.
   - If set to `['data', 'error']` for example, the component will only re-render when the `data` or `error` properties change.
   - If set to `"tracked"`, access to properties will be tracked, and the component will only re-render when one of the tracked properties change.
-- `notifyOnChangePropsExclusions: string[]`
-  - Optional
-  - If set, the component will not re-render if any of the listed properties change.
-  - If set to `['isStale']` for example, the component will not re-render when the `isStale` property changes.
 - `onSuccess: (data: TData) => void`
   - Optional
   - This function will fire any time the query successfully fetches new data or the cache is updated via `setQueryData`.